 "I work with individuals using technology in oppressive regimes.
 What you're proposing, if not handled carefully, could literally have people imprisoned or murdered by their governments.
 We are just now embarking on a global debate over privacy.
 Respectfully, to implement default telemetry now ... is a slap in the face to many of us." - caddyhello

 In our Weekly Privacy Discussion video, we called Matt out on his decision, and urged him to reconsider his stance for the sake of user privacy.
 User caddyhello posted a link to the video in the community thread on telemetry, twice.
 It was removed both times by Matt, claiming the video "does not add any value to the conversation".

 Let's recap: the sole developer of Caddy is censoring his own userbase to make arbitrary decisions which run contrary to the original ethos of the application.
 This is no longer just a conversation on privacy; this is an issue of trust.
 If he says one thing ("Earning your trust is my most important interpersonal goal") but does the opposite, how can any server administrator trust Matt Holt or his software?

 If we were Go developers, we would fork Caddy into a new application, and move on.
 But we're not full-time developers (if you are, here's your shot at fame) which leaves us reaching out to the larger tech community to discuss the future of web servers, default TLS, and HTTP2.
 Where do we go from here?

 Update May 01, 2018

 In a heated debate on Hacker News, Matt Holt continued to silence dissent, flagging the post and downvoting anyone who disagreed with him.
-He admitted, "I haven't actually watched the video", demonstrating his refusal to engage in a rational dialogue.We depend on the support of readers like you to fund research initiatives and product development.
+He admitted, "I haven't actually watched the video", demonstrating his refusal to engage in a rational dialogue.Join the movement, help us change the world.
+Volunteers wanted.